gabeochoa/pharmasea/ideas.md

         - Can't take an OTC solution again
     - Good solutions mean people are good for the day
 - Small / Medium / Large pill bottle
+- How does waiting work?
+    - Patience on line, restores a bit when they move up
+    -
+- How do we reward good work?
+    - Research bonus when you 've been doing a good job
+    -
 - How do upgrades work?
     - Options: Deterministic Skill Tree or RNG + money(Like Plateup)
+    - Research over time, similar to factorio where better items take longer
+    - Get your new items delivered in a semi truck
 - Weigh station
     - Auto-weigher upgrade?
 - Label maker